Why Biden's Justice Department Is Backing Trump-Era Positions

 To critics, Garland’s defense of certain Trump-era positions have been disappointing for a variety of reasons.
 While acknowledging the role the DOJ must play in upholding the law, several former federal prosecutors told TIME they felt Garland went too far in his defense of Trump in Carroll’s defamation lawsuit, which she filed in 2019 after he said she was lying about him sexually assaulting her in the 1990s.
 While the DOJ said in a June 7 filing that Trump’s comments were “crude and disrespectful,” it argued that they were made within the scope of his office, giving him protection under the Westfall Act that allows the government to step in if federal employees are sued.

-“You look at what the President said, the context in which he said it, the facts of the E. Jean Carroll case and I think you can come to a different conclusion about whether what he said was in the scope of his employment,” says Rogers.
+“You look at what the President said, the context in which he said it, the facts of the E. Jean Carroll case and I think you can come to a different conclusion about whether what he said was in the scope of his employment,” says Rodgers.
 “I personally think they got that wrong.”
 Nevertheless, she says, the move still wasn’t about protecting Trump personally.
 It was about protecting the office of the presidency so the DOJ’s position can’t be used against the executive branch down the line if someone else tries to sue the president for comments he or she made in office.

 The DOJ’s decision to fight the release of the entirety of the OLC’s memo on not charging Trump with obstruction of justice likely comes from a similar position, much to the disappointment of progressives who have called for more transparency from the Department.
 Democratic Sen. Dick Durbin and Sheldon Whitehouse had written a letter to Garland on May 14 urging him to release the memo in full.